 South America is a subcontinent of the Americas located in the Southern, Western and Northern Hemispheres with a 2013 population estimated at 386,000,000, according to national estimates of its various countries and statistical calculations.

 South America is bordered by North America and the Caribbean Sea to the northwest, the Atlantic Ocean to the east and north and the Pacific Ocean to the west.
-It includes a total of 12 sovereign states and two non-soverign areas: French Guiana (overseas region of France) and the Falkland Islands, a British Overseas Territory.
+It includes a total of 12 sovereign states and two non-sovereign areas: French Guiana (overseas region of France) and the Falkland Islands, a British Overseas Territory.
 Trinidad, Tobago and the ABC islands belonging to the Netherlands are also sometimes considered a part of South America.

 By far the most populous country in South America is Brazil, which has topped 201 million for the first time in 2013.
 Brazil is the fifth most populous country on earth, after China, India, the United States and Indonesia.
 Brazil is currently enjoying a high growth rate that's outpaced previous projections, but it is expected to stabilize around 218 million by 2060.